vishnupeas/config/ubuntu/readme.md

-## ubuntu setup
+## Ubuntu Setup
 ![setup_preview](./preview.png)

-This is my attempt to configure my ubuntu to needs for the future.
+This is my attempt to configure ubuntu for my future needs.
 This project will include
-- nvim, tmux, ranger setup in `patagonia` theme
+- Zsh, powerline10k, nvim, tmux, ranger setup in `patagonia` theme
-- install instructions all the packages that I use for daily workflow
+- Install instructions for all the packages that I use for daily workflow and fun
-- notes for certain setups and usage with personal keymaps
+- Notes for certain setups and usage with personal keymaps

+## Packages
 1. ## **build-essentials**
     ```sh
     sudo apt install build-essential -y